HOUSTON – Most American wine lovers can easily name the three largest cities in the country — New York, Los Angeles and Chicago.

 Sales in Houston may already have begun to spike for Mercer Estates.
 Last month, the Prosser, Wash., winery earned best red blend at Rodeo Uncorked!, the fundraising wine competition for the Houston Livestock Show & Rodeo and one of the largest judgings in the country at more than 2,400 entries.
 Jessica Munnell’s wines will be featured during the rodeo March 1-20 at the wine garden between the historic Astrodome and NRG Stadium, not to mention in retail locations before and beyond.

-Market analysis for wine sales in Houston
+Market analysis for Northwest wine in Houston

 Ste.
 Michelle Wine Estates, the largest wine company in Washington state and a publicly traded company, shared its Nielsen market analysis involving Houston for the 52-week period ending Nov.
 7. Data shows its Washington wine sales in Houston are up 12.5 percent.
 The strongest growth came from Washington Cabernet Sauvignon, which was up 18 percent, followed by Washington Riesling (15 percent) and Washington Merlot (8 percent).